BlancaCC/wig/README.md

 # WIG - Writer interactive gestor

-This proyect aims to have a ordered and easily find editable files.
+This project aims to have classified editable files as well as an easy management of these.

 ATENTION it is under developing